-It’s funny to me (not “ha ha funny”) that I could be so fond of and gentle with the toads, worms, and mantises in my garden, but that I live as though God isn’t as fond of or gentle with me.
+It’s funny to me (not “ha ha funny”) that I could be so fond of and gentle with the toads, worms, spiders, and mantises in my garden, but that I live as though God isn’t as fond of or gentle with me.
 I just can’t seem to wrap my mind around the fact that God really does love me and intends only good for me, just because I am His, just because He is who He is.
 Not because He has to and not because I earn it, but because that’s the kind of God He is.
-It is mysterious.
-It is mind-blowing.
-It is so humbling!
+It’s mysterious.
+It’s mind-blowing.
+It’s so humbling!

-If I had to define a balanced view of His Love and His Holiness in one sentence, I would say this: It’s knowing that we don’t deserve His love, but it’s being so, so thankful and grateful that He loves us anyway.
-And it’s living in such a way that our lives show it.
+If I had to define a balanced view of His Love and His Holiness in one sentence, I would say this: It’s knowing that we don’t deserve His love, but it’s being so thankful and grateful that He loves us anyway and living in such a way that our lives show it.

 We have to begin seeing Him for who He is if we are ever going to learn to live in His love and to have a healthy fear of Him.
-And to do this, I think that it is a very important thing to deliberately and conscientiously explore the fears, walls, misconceptions, and doubts that we have grown up with.
+And to do this, I think it’s crucial to deliberately and conscientiously explore the fears, walls, misconceptions, expectations, and doubts that we have grown up with.
 We need to expose them, instead of trying to run away from them or talk ourselves out of them or hide them (which only makes them stronger).